kaaengine/kaa/docs/tutorial/part08.rst

     engine = get_engine()
     engine.change_scene(some_new_scene)

-Each scene has engine object stored under :code:`self.scene` so you can get it from there as well:
+Each scene has the engine object stored under :code:`self.engine` so you can get it from there as well:

 .. code-block:: python